geometry problems from Austrian Beginners' Competition with aops links in the names, ended in 2018

 (W. Janous, WRG Ursulinen, Innsbruck)

-In the right-angled triangle $ABC$ with a right angle at $ $, the side $BC$ is longer than the side $AC$.
+In the right-angled triangle $ABC$ with a right angle at $C$, the side $BC$ is longer than the side $AC$.
 The perpendicular bisector of $AB$ intersects the line $BC$ at point $D$ and the line $AC$ at point $E$.
 The segments $DE$ has the same length as the side $AB$.
 Find the measures of the angles of the triangle $ABC$?

 (R. Henner, Vienna)